anglerud/makespace_servo_demo/docs/index.md

 We'll power the microcontroller boards from a different power supply than the servo.
 The servo is getting 6V from a battery pack, and our microcontroller will get either ~3V from a battery pack, or be fed via USB.
-When using the stm32, it'll gets 3.3V from the St-link programmer, and when using the Arduino Nano we'll plug it into USB directly.
+When using the STM32, it'll gets 3.3V from the St-link programmer, and when using the Arduino Nano we'll plug it into USB directly.
 Both can also be powered with either 3.3V or 5V on one of the pins marked accordingly.
 In the diagram I represent "generic power to the microcontroller" with a 3V battery pack, but in reality it's probably USB directly to the USB socket on the microcontroller board.

 We're connecting an oscilloscope so that we can see the signal, and we're using a breadboard to keep things a little neater.
-For the arduino setup, the end result should look like this:
+For the Arduino setup, the end result should look like this:

 <a href="images/ardunino_setup_large.jpg"><img src="images/arduino_setup_small.jpg" /></a>